Kinzydwayne/alx-system_engineering-devops/0x00-shell_basics/README.md

-Ths is my readme file content for shell basics
+This is the readme file content for my new directory in shell basics